jornada-im/documentation/docs/publish_dataset.md

 3. Make a *valid* EML file (or other standardized metadata entry)
 4. Publish the dataset to a repository (like EDI)

-Step 1 we generally do with R. Step to happens in JRN_metabase.
+Step 1 we generally do with R. Step 2 happens in JRN_metabase.
 Steps 3 & 4 happen back in R with the `jerald` package.

 ## Some useful tools